Score-based generative emulation of impact-relevant Earth system model outputs: Emulation of unforced simulations

 A more persistent challenge arises for precipitation across ESMs, where large EMD-to-noise ratios appear across seasons despite attempts at refining the diffusion model.
-We find that these discrepancies consistently occur in regions marked by some months with very low rainfall followed by months receiving precipitation, e.g., regions that experience seasonal migration of the Intertropical Convergence Zone.
+We find that these discrepancies consistently occur in regions marked by some months with very low rainfall followed by months receiving susbtantial precipitation, e.g., regions that experience seasonal migration of the Intertropical Convergence Zone.
 Figure~\ref{fig:precip-discrepancy} shows the 95\textsuperscript{th} percentile of monthly precipitation in the MPI-ESM1-2-LR piControl, taken as an indicator of whether a given month belongs to a dry or precipitating regime.
 Taking the max–min ratio of this indicator across months identifies regions with pronounced seasonal contrasts, which align closely with those showing large EMD-to-noise ratios.
 This suggests that the diffusion model struggles to capture important seasonal distributional shifts in precipitation.
 The overestimation of variability in Arctic summer temperatures discussed earlier may reflect the same difficulty in representing important seasonal changes.
-A possible reason is that pattern scaling alone may not provide sufficient seasonal control, which can make it challenging for the diffusion model to generate multimodal distributions from a unimodal Gaussian~\citep{xu2024disco}.
+A possible reason is it can be challenging for diffusion models to generate multimodal distributions from a unimodal Gaussian~\citep{xu2024disco}.
 This may be even harder if the modes are not equally represented~\citep{sehwag2022generating,qin2023class}.
+Pattern scaling alone may also not provide sufficient seasonal control.
+However we found empirically that adding additional input channels to the model for seasonal embeddings showed limited improvement.